 Limitations

-The sample population was guardians who had already expressed interest in the educational content offered by Financial HEIRs International.
-Therefore, the sample was not representative of any particular geographic or social group.
+The sample population was guardians who had already expressed interest in the educational content offered by FHI.
+Therefore, the sample did not represent any particular geographic or social group.

 The intervention was spread out over two sessions (about two weeks apart), and _____ participants did not join the second half of the intervention.